Table of Contents

 In the early days of the game, buffers like H.Lathel and B.Helena were must haves because they were the only available buffers.

-In the last few months, a lot of new great buffers have been released, and we are now approaching "buffer saturation", i.e. there are more good buffers than we can fit into a team.
+Now, a lot of new great buffers have been released, and we are now approaching "buffer saturation", i.e. there are more good buffers than we can fit into a team.
 The challenge now is to pick the right combination of buffers for maximum damage.
 Therefore when reviewing Refi, the question is not just to look at whether she is good, but whether she is better than the existing buffers.

 As you can see, different kinds of buffs multiply each others' effects.
 Therefore, it's usually best to have as many different kinds of buffs as possible in order to achieve the highest damage.